-20 If one were to try to visualize this energy landscape and extend the
+If one were to try to visualize this energy landscape and extend the

-21 picture heuristically to deep networks with nonlinearities, we can think of

-22 the global minimum as looking like the basin of the Colorado river.

-2 The important point to remember from this picture is that all the points

-${3}$ at the basin of the river are solutions that obtain a good training loss.

-4 Although gradient-based algorithms (GD/SGD etc.) do not allow us to

-5 travel along the river (the gradient is zero along it), if the river basin snakes

-6 around in the entire domain, no matter where the network is initialized,

-7 we always have a global minimum close to the initialization.
-Essentially,

-${\scriptscriptstyle 8}$ $\,$ the objective of deep networks is not convex, but current results indicate

-${\scriptscriptstyle 9}$ $\,$ that it is quite benign.
-And this is perhaps the reason why it is so easy to performance of machine learning models

-10 train them.
+- The important point to remember from this picture is that all the points - at the basin of the river are solutions that obtain a good training loss. - 4 Although gradient-based algorithms (GD/SGD etc.) do not allow us to - 5 travel along the river (the gradient is zero along it), if the river basin snakes - 6 around in the entire domain, no matter where the network is initialized, - we always have a global minimum close to the initialization.
+Essentially, - the objective of deep networks is not convex, but current results indicate - that it is quite benign.
+And this is perhaps the reason why it is so easy to - train them.

-2 Generalization
+Generalization